-18. Jesse’s Critter Carousel – This somewhat recent addition to Pixar Pier is fine.
+19. Jesse’s Critter Carousel – This somewhat recent addition to Pixar Pier is fine.
 It doesn’t look great and it’s not extremely unique but the critters are cute.

-11. Mickey’s Philharmagic – This is a copy of the 3D movie from other parks but it is a good, short little movie that features many classic Disney characters.
+12. Mickey’s Philharmagic – This is a copy of the 3D movie from other parks but it is a good, short little movie that features many classic Disney characters.
 This is especially nice on a hot day.
 The new Coco scene added is fantastic!

 6. Toy Story Midway Mania – There’s quite a jump in quality from 7 to 6.
 Toy Story Midway Mania is a blast and fun for the entire family.
 It doesn’t crack the top-5 due to the lack of story and immersion.

 5. Soarin’ Around The World – The current iteration of Soarin’ is significantly worse than Soarin’ Over California.
 It’s still a fairly unique and beautiful ride but I’d like to see them go back to the original attraction.
 Soarin’ Over California comes back from time to time and is probably a top-3 attraction in this park.

 4. Guardians of the Galaxy – Mission: BREAKOUT! – Mission: BREAKOUT! replacing Tower of Terror is still a point of contention for me.
 I don’t think the new attraction is better than the former.
 With that said, Mission: BREAKOUT! is a good amount of fun and is re-rideable.